 1921 Booths buy Pavlova Leather, Abingdon Having bought a share in 1917

-1924 Gloversville shuts Temporarily, and closed in 1925
+1924 Gloversville shuts temporarily, and closed in 1925

-1925 international Shoe Company signed a long term contract to Surpass for 100 dozen Black Glazed Kid from Mexican Skins.
+1925 international Shoe Company signed a long term contract with Surpass for 100 dozen Black Glazed Kid from Mexican Skins.
 This turned into a long association.
 They had previously bought exclusively from William Amer Co.

 1925 Officers at Surpass were George M Booth, President; David H Compton, Vice President; William C Burton, Treasurer; Hollister Sturgis, Secretary (head of raw stock department; Harold Connett, Assistant Secretary & Treasurer; Charles Skinner factory manager Philadelphia

 1926 U.S. government paid windfall tax repayment to Alfred Booth & Co of 1919 tax refund with interest of $3m